Utlendingsdirektoratet/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

 ## Azure Firewall

 - `firewall` - (Optional) An object with the following fields:
+  - `name` - (Optional) The name of the firewall resource.
+If not specified will use `afw-{vnetname}`.
+  - `resource_group_name` - (Optional) The name of the resource group where the Azure Firewall should be created.
+If not specified will use the parent resource group of the virtual network.
   - `sku_name` - (Optional) The name of the SKU to use for the Azure Firewall.
 Possible values include `AZFW_Hub`, `AZFW_VNet`.
 Default `AZFW_VNet`.
   - `sku_tier` - (Optional) The tier of the SKU to use for the Azure Firewall.
 Possible values include `Basic`, `Standard`, `Premium`.
 Default `Standard`.
   - `subnet_address_prefix` - (Optional) The IPv4 address prefix to use for the Azure Firewall subnet in CIDR format.
 Needs to be a part of the virtual network's address space.